cyfronet-fid/sat4envi/README.md

    You can remove `docker-geoserver` directory afterwards

-2. Run `mvn package -DskipTests` in the root of the project, this will build artifacts for `s4e-backend` and `s4e-web`.
+2. Run `./mvnw package -DskipTests` in the root of the project, this will build artifacts for `s4e-backend` and `s4e-web`.
    **NOTICE**: In some cases packaging may fail due to inability to compile some binary dependencies for frontend packages.
 In that case the easiest solution is to delete `s4e-web/node_moules` directory (`rm -rf s4e-web/node_modules`)

 3. Run `docker-compose up`